AI4SCR/graph-concept-learner/workflows/README.md

 Note that `graph-concept-learner` also exists as `graph-concept-learner-pub`.
 You may have to adjust the above and below code correspondingly.

 ## Cluster set-up

-**Read Additional software section even if you only intend to run things locally.**
+**Read "Additional software" section, even if you only intend to run things locally.**

 ### Additional software
 You need to install `q` a CLT that is used to pre-process the Jackson dataset.
 It is only available through brew or as a zip file.
 Zip file is the way to go if you want to install it in the cluster where brew is often not available.
 In your local machine...